plotly/orca/CONTRIBUTING.md

 ### Nomenclature for IPC callbacks

-Image exporter is a heavy user of Electron's IPC (inter-process-communication) which in turn is callback heavy.
+Orca is a heavy user of Electron's IPC (inter-process-communication) which in turn is callback heavy.
 To help us stay out of _callback hell_, we use the following terms to designates callbacks: